-school who do not have SEN Support for improving emotional and social development We provide support for pupils to improve their emotional and social development in the following ways: • We have Thrive groups to support pupils with emotional learning • Small groups of pupils go to our Rainbow Room for activities to support the development of social and communication skills • Pupils with SEN are also encouraged to be part of our art / nurture club to promote self-esteem and building relationships We have a zero - tolerance approach to bullying.
-Working with other agencies In addition to the support provided by school staff we have access to a wide range of outside agencies who support children with SEND including: Speech and Language Therapist CAMHS [Child and Adolescent Mental Health Service] Educational Psychologist Local Authority Advisory Team School Nursing Team Child Development Team Joseph Clarke Service for the Visually Impaired Concerns or Complaints about SEN provision Concerns or complaints about SEN provision in our school should initially be made to the class teacher.
+Symbols and objects of reference are used when appropriate throughout the school.
+Evaluating the effectiveness of SEN provision We evaluate the effectiveness of provision for pupils with SEN by: Reviewing pupils' Personal Learning Plans every term Regularly reviewing the impact of interventions at every half term Monitoring by the SENCo Monitoring by our Governor with responsibility for SEND who has extensive experience of supporting SEND Using provision maps and tracking to measure progress Holding annual reviews for pupils with EHC Plans Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN All of our extra-curricular activities and school visits are available to all our pupils.
+All pupils are encouraged to take part in sports day/school plays etc. Support for improving emotional and social development We provide support for pupils to improve their emotional and social development in the following ways: O We have social groups to support pupils with emotional learning O Small groups of pupils go to our Orchard Rooms for activities to support the development of social and communication skills O We have a zero-tolerance approach to bullying.
+Working with other agencies In addition to the support provided by school staff we have access to a wide range of outside agencies who support children with SEND including: Speech and Language Therapist CAMHS (Child and Adolescent Mental Health Service) Educational Psychologist Local Authority Advisory Team School Nursing Team Child Development Team Joseph Clarke Service for the Visually Impaired

+Concerns or Complaints about SEN provision Concerns or complaints about SEN provision in our school should initially be made to the class teacher.
 If necessary, the class teacher will then involve the SENDCo.
-If the parents are not happy with the outcome or the issue has not been resolved it will then be referred to the head teacher and if necessary, the governing body.
-Contact details of support services for parents of pupils with SEN The Sycamore Trust - [Information for parents of children who have a diagnosis of autism].
-020 8517 9317 enquiries@sycamoretrust.org.uk Carers of barking and Dagenham - [Information, advice and support for

-families of children with SEND]

-020 8593 4422
+If the parents are not happy with the outcome or the issue has not been resolved it will then be referred to the head teacher and if necessary, the governing board.
+Contact details of support services for parents of pupils with SEN The Sycamore Trust - Information for parents of children who have a diagnosis of autism.
+020 8517 9317 enquiries@sycamoretrust.org.uk Carers of barking and Dagenham - Information, advice and support for families of children with SEND 020 8593 4422 carers@carerscentre.org.uk The Heathway Centre - A resource centre for families with children who have additional needs or disabilities.
+020 8227 5500 The local authority local offer Parents/carers are encouraged to visit the Barking and Dagenham Council local Offer website Barking and Dagenham SEND Local Offer (lbbd.gov.uk) This website provides information about different agencies, services and resources for children, young people with SEND and their families.

-carers@carerscentre.org.uk

-The Heathway Centre - [A resource centre for families with children who have additional needs or disabilities].

-020 8227 5500

-The local authority local offer Parents/carers are encouraged to visit the Barking and Dagenham Council local Offer website www.lbbd.gov.uk/local-offer This website provides information about different agencies, services and resources for children, young people with SEND and their families.